-- Personal Crisis - Immediate assistance for a crisis situation is available by calling Work/Life Connections-EAP at 615-936-1327.
+- Personal Crisis - Immediate assistance for a crisis situation is available to VUMC faculty and staff by calling Work/Life Connections-EAP at 615-936-1327.

 - Work/Life Connections-EAP Mindfulness videos – An explanation of mindfulness and videos to help you with self-care for your body, mind, and spirit

-- Health Plus Mindful Breaks – Offered by Health Plus, have a "mindfulness break" administered onsite to jumpstart departmental efforts.
+- Health Plus Mindful Breaks for VUMC – Offered by Health Plus, have a "mindfulness break" administered onsite to jumpstart departmental efforts.